 It is said that in order to create a product, you first need to find a problem that needs fixing.
-Since parents are great at this (How many times have we struggled with our kids and thought, “There must be a better way?”), a number of dads have risen to the occasion with great invention ideas that are genius solutions to problems or improvements for must-have parenting products.
+Since parents are great at this (How many times have we thought, “There must be a better way?”), a number of dads have risen to the occasion with inventions that are genius solutions to problems or improvements to must-have parenting products.
 From crayon blocks to safer car seats, see our top dad-invented products below.

 When Scott Morris put his adult sunglasses on a friend’s four-month-old while attending a baseball game, he realized that no one was making high-quality baby sunglasses and found his new mission in life.
 Not only did Scott created tyke-sized shades, but matching adult ones too!
-Now his whole family of four can match in the sun.
 The glasses are just as fun as their name, which is a play on the classic rock, paper and scissors game.
-Ro-Sham-Bo Baby glasses are scientifically tested, certified safe and each comes with a damage and lens replacement guarantee.
+Ro-Sham-Bo Baby glasses are scientifically tested, certified safe, and each comes with a damage and lens replacement guarantee.
 And if you can’t decide on which ones to get, try out their five sizes at home for free for seven days.

 The Startup Squad Book